GillespieSe/github-tutorial/README.md

 # GitHub Tutorial

-_by GillespieSeshimey_
+_by Gillespie Seshimey_

 ---
 ## Git vs. GitHub
 Git is a workspace for code where you can edit your code to any time interval you want.
 Mainly used for code projects that invole multiple people to produce or just to show different projects that other people might want to use and try for themselves.
-Github is a just a programming institution for code with multiple syntaxes of coding languages such as Javascript,Java,Lua,Python,etc...
+Github is just a programming institution for code with multiple coding languages such as Javascript,Java,Lua,Python,etc...

 ---